Ways narcissists manipulate your thoughts.

 4. Using your insecurities against you.

-How to notice, they almost look like they get a real kick out of your insecurities, most people would try to make you feel better, a manipulator will make you feel worse, they bring it up in front of others without it being directly about you, others will not know yet you will know, you’ll just not feel right, see their reactions and change in energy, your instincts are telling you they almost look pleased, good people wouldn’t be happy about your insecurities they’ed want to help you feel better within yourself.
+How to notice, they almost look like they get a real kick out of your insecurities, most people would try to make you feel better, a manipulator will make you feel worse, they bring it up in front of others without it being directly about you, others will not know yet you will know, you’ll just not feel right, see their reactions and change in energy, your instincts are telling you they almost look pleased, good people wouldn’t be happy about your insecurities they’d want to help you feel better within yourself.

 5. Play the hero or the victim.

 They’ll act innocent.
 A narcissist is always the hero or victim yet never the villain.
 A narcissist is a con artist.
 They Will Sell You A Dream And Deliver You A Nightmare.
-Narcissists are extremely good at manipulation, they will convince others, by deflecting, gaslighting and Blame-Shifting, that they are the innocent party even when you have evidence to prove otherwise.
+Narcissists are extremely good at manipulation.
+They will convince others, by deflecting, gaslighting and Blame-Shifting, that they are the innocent party even when you have evidence to prove otherwise.

 How to notice.
 They might act as if they appear guilty, yet they will tell you why it wasn’t their fault or find fault in you.
 They might act as if they are taking responsibility, which is only ever to meet their own needs, yet they’ll not learn from it, and they will do it time and time again.
 They will play victim, so others tell them it was never their fault.
 They will use reasoning, so you excuse their behaviour.
 So they escape accountability.